Update: A video has shown a phone that's supposedly the Google Pixel 3 Lite in detail, as well as revealing most of the specs.

-So far, the Pixel range has been exclusively high-end, but that might be all set to change, as numerous leaks and rumors point to a Google Pixel 3 Lite joining the already-available Google Pixel 3 and Google Pixel 3 XL.
+Thus far, Google's line of Pixel phones have been exclusively high-end.
+That might change soon as numerous leaks and rumors point to a potentially lower-specced Google Pixel 3 Lite joining the already-available Google Pixel 3 and Google Pixel 3 XL.

 We’ve collected all the news, leaks and rumors here and will add to this article whenever new information emerges.
 So read on for all the information so far on the Pixel 3 Lite, when you might see it, and what it might cost.